 The large volumes of tickets and data have also forced the authorities to plan for a massive digitization project, dedicated online software, and a better database system.

 The Government of Madhya Pradesh has entrusted the Directorate of Small Savings and State Lotteries with the organization and daily operations of the State lottery.
+Up until the summer of 2021 the MP lottery was abolished, when the State government decided to exclude it from a ban imposed in 1993 and allow draws to resume.

-There are three lottery schemes drawn every day in Bhopal and published in leading local newspapers.
+Currently, there are three lottery schemes drawn every day in Bhopal and published in leading local newspapers.
 Everything is entirely on paper, with no official website available.

 The Meghalaya State Lottery is a recent addition to the Indian lottery scene.
 It markets itself with three daily draws under the name Future Daily Lottery.
 A morning, noon, and evening draw is held in Shillong.
 The results are also published in newspapers but also on the website.